 The dancing girl was tried because she distracted the bricklayer by walking up and down on the road with jingling anklets while he was building up the wall.

 The goldsmith was tried because he did not complete the jewelry orders given by the dancing girl and that’s why she had to go numerous times to check if the order was ready.

 The merchant was tried again because the goldsmith could not work on the dancing girl’s orders as he was completely occupied with the jewelry order of the merchant’s father.
 As the merchant’s father was dead, the merchant was the one to be punished.

 Question 4.
 Who is the real culprit according to the king?
 Why does he escape punishment?

 He escapes punishment because he was too thin to be executed on the stake.

 Question 5.
 What are the Guru’s words of wisdom?
 When does the disciple remember them?

 Answer: The Guru’s words of wisdom were: “This is a city of fools.
 You don’t know what they will do next.”

 The disciple remembers them when he is ordered to be executed without committing any crime.
-He was to be executed on the stake just because he was fat enough to be executed on the stake.
+He was to be executed on the stake, the reason being that he was fat enough to be executed on the stake.

 Question 6.
 How does the guru manage to save his disciple’s life?

 Answer: The guru tells the king that he wants to get executed first.
 Surprised at the wish of getting executed, the king expresses his desire to know the reason.

 The guru responds that that stake is the stake of the God of justice.
 It’s new, it has never had a criminal on it.
 So, whoever dies on it first will be reborn as the king of this country.
 And whoever goes next will be the future minister of this country.